Learn the beautiful craft of pen-turning

 About the Instructor: Stephen Charles is a former Welding Engineer with many years of experience in production welding and custom fabrication.
 He has taught hundreds of beginners in the basics of welding and fabrication.
 Also, he’s pretty funny, so if you don’t have a sense of humor just laugh when everyone else does and no one will notice.

+Get introduced to the beautiful craft of woodworking by making your own cutting board!
 You will choose from a variety of designs composed of different native hardwoods, learn proper assembling, gluing, sanding and finishing techniques and will be taught how to correctly use thickness planer and orbital sander.

 After this 3-hour course, you will bring home a stylish ~ 8.5" x 11" handmade board that you can show off to your friends and family.
+Choose your design from these beautiful options:

 What to wear: You must dress safely and appropriately.
 Arrive for class in long pants, and closed-toe, closed-heel shoes with socks that protect up to the ankle.
 Long sleeves should be avoided if possible and rolled up if necessary.
 Long hair must be tied back and dangly necklaces, earrings or other accessories shall be removed before starting the class.
 Additional protective gear will be provided as needed.